CRUISING INDONESIA The Liveaboard and Diving Specialists

 Our travels through Indonesia began in 1987.
-We were among the first Westerners to explore Bunaken Island in North Sulawesi, at that time islands with no tourist infrastructure whatsoever and a place where even a snorkel and mask were strange items to the local people.
+We were among the first Westerners to explore Bunaken and Bangka in North Sulawesi, at that time islands with no tourist infrastructure whatsoever and a place where even a snorkel and mask were strange items to the local people.
 The few travelers making it this far had to sleep in fishermen’s huts and eat plain rice, fish in chilli sausage, and fried bananas to clean the mouth from chilli effect.

 But this inspirational image of pristine natural beauty pushed us to explore more and more of this amazing country, even if traveling on crowded and overloaded old wooden boats, trucks and pony carts.
 We reached places like The Togians, Banda Islands, Komodo, Halmahera, Alor and Papua all places now becoming famous as diving paradises.